Efficient Human-in-the-Loop Optimization via Priors Learned from User Models: Background Related work

 \subsection{Human-in-the-Loop Bayesian Optimization}

 Human-in-the-loop optimization (HILO) is an emerging optimization paradigm in HCI that does not rely on predefined user models.
 Instead, HILO learns and optimizes directly from online observations, which may include user performance, preferences, or other forms of interaction feedback.
-The objective function $f$ is usually a user-centered performance metric (e.g., completion time, preferences, etc) that we want to optimize for \cite{10.1145/3313831.3376262, 10.1145/3613904.3642071, 10.1371/journal.pone.0184054, 10.1145/3526113.3545690}.
+The objective function $f$ is usually a user-centered metric (e.g., completion time \cite{liao2025continual}, preferences \cite{10.1145/3386569.3392444}, etc.) that we want to optimize for \cite{10.1145/3313831.3376262, 10.1145/3613904.3642071, 10.1371/journal.pone.0184054, 10.1145/3526113.3545690}.
 Each unique design candidate $x$ within the designated design space $\mathcal{X}$ results in a user-related objective function value, $f(x)$.
-The goal of HiLO is to identify the global optimal design $x^*$ that maximizes (or minimizes) the objective value $f(x^*)$.
-Such optimization problem is challenging since the only way to access the user-relevant objective function is through costly user evaluations.
-Bayesian optimization (BO) is a popular computational method for human-in-the-loop optimization due to its minimum requirements and assumptions of the problem and reliable performances \cite{MOCKUS1975428, 7352306}.
+The goal of HILO is to identify the global optimal design $x^*$ that maximizes (or minimizes) the objective value $f(x^*)$.
+Such optimization problems are challenging since the only way to access the user-relevant objective function is through costly user evaluations.
+Bayesian optimization (BO) is a popular computational method for human-in-the-loop optimization due to its higher sample-efficiency than other approaches (requiring fewer user evaluations), minimum requirements and assumptions of the problem, and reliable performances \cite{MOCKUS1975428, 7352306}.
 Within Bayesian optimization, a surrogate model, typically a Gaussian Process regression (GP), captures the properties of the target function.
 This model is continually refined with online function observations (the result of user evaluation), enhancing its prediction accuracy.
-An acquisition function utilizes the information of the surrogate model to computes the acquisition value (i.e., the worth or potential value) of a new candidate design.
+An acquisition function utilizes the information of the surrogate model to compute the acquisition value (i.e., the worth or potential value) of a new candidate design.
 The candidate with the highest acquisition value is then selected for user evaluation in the subsequent iteration.